broox/python-nuheat/README.md

 # Which is effectively the same as explicitly changing the mode like so
 thermostat.schedule_mode = 1

-# To set a new target temperature with an explicit mode
+# To set a new target temperature with an explicit schedule mode
-# Note: Available modes are defined in `config.py`
 thermostat.set_target_fahrenheit(72, mode=2)

 # If you prefer celsius, you can use that too